muerrilla/stable-diffusion-NPW/README.md

 ![Screenshot of the slider provided by the extension in UI](/assets/screenshot.png "Does what it says on the box.")

-After installing, you can locate the new parameter "Negative Prompt Weight" in the extentions area of txt2img and img2img tabs.
+After installing, you can find the new parameter "Negative Prompt Weight" in the extentions area of txt2img and img2img tabs.

-## Limitations

-Doesn't work with SDXL yet.

 ## More Comparisons and Stuff